LFranklinApps/Custom_Robot_Control/README.md

 ## Description

 Custom Robot Control enables users to easily control their Arduino projects remotely.
-The app can be downloaded [here](https://play.google.com/store/apps/details?id=com.lf.customrobotcontrol) on the Google Play Store.

 No knowledge of Bluetooth® is necessary.
 This library provides an array of integers that is shared between the Arduino board and the Custom Robot Control app.
 Other third-party software can be used with this library as well.
 Supports the following boards: Arduino MKR WiFi 1010, Arduino UNO WiFi Rev2, Arduino Nano 33 IoT, Arduino Nano 33 BLE, Nicla Sense ME, and UNO R4 WiFi.
 Other boards may compile, but they will not function correctly with this library.

 ## Minimal Example